ebikatsudon/VTubeStudio/Live2D-Items.md

   <img src="https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/pudding_head_gif.gif" />
 </p>

-When set up correctly, their physics setup will also react when they’re attached to your model and your model moves them.
+When set up correctly, their physics setup will also react when they're attached to your model and your model moves them.

 ## How do I load/use Live2D Items?